TheovanKraay/cosmos-db-java-function-change-feed/readme.md

-Add a file local.settings.json with:
+Add a file local.settings.json at the root directory with the following (fill in AzureCosmosDBConnection):

 ```json
 {